-Each applicant for a Colorado CTE credential shall have obtained any regulatory license or certificate required for a specific CTE program, and shall meet the requirements for specific education and experience set forth in the criteria adopted by each institution per HLC guidance.
-Each institution of higher education establishes teacher qualifications for their institution based on HLC guidance.
+Each applicant for a Colorado CTE credential shall have obtained any regulatory license or certificate required for a specific CTE program and shall meet the requirements for specific education and experience set forth in the criteria adopted by each institution per HLC guidance or COE guidance for the Areas Technical Colleges.
+Each institution of higher education establishes teacher qualifications for their institution based on HLC guidance or COE guidance for the Areas Technical Colleges.